Dates: 7-8 February 2020

 Venue: Johannesburg Zoo

-On Friday 7 and Saturday 8 February, Johannesburg Zoo hosted the annual Flufftail Festival, which raises awareness about water (a critical resource) and wetlands (a threatened habitat) through waterbirds (especially the Critically Endangered White-winged Flufftail) and will lead, it is hoped, to environmental action being taken.
+On Friday 7 and Saturday 8 February 2020, Johannesburg Zoo hosted the annual Flufftail Festival, which raises awareness about water (a critical resource) and wetlands (a threatened habitat) through waterbirds (especially the globally Critically Endangered White-winged Flufftail) and will lead, it is hoped, to environmental action being taken.

 The festival was a fun-filled educational event, with learners from Goza Primary School in Soweto attending the school day on Friday.
 This was followed by a community-focused day on Saturday, when participants braved rainy weather to get involved.